Vision in toads: Feature detectors and the visual system

-Lesioning experiments led to the discovery of pathways extending between the tectum and the thalamic-pretectal region.
-When the tectum was removed, orienting behavior disappeared.
-When the thalamic-pretectal region was removed, avoidance behavior was entirely absent while orienting behavior was enhanced even to predator stimuli.
-Furthermore, prey-selective properties were impaired both in prey-selective neurons and in prey-catching behavior (Zupanc 2004).
-Finally, when one half of the thalamic-pretectal region was removed, the disinhibition applied to the entire visual field of the opposite eye.
-These and other experiments suggest that pathways, involving axons of type TH3 cells, extend from the pretectal thalamus to the tectum, suitable to modulate tectal responses to visual stimuli and to determine prey-selective properties due to inhibitory influences.
+Lesioning experiments led to the discovery of pathways extending between the optic tectum and the pretectal thalamic region.
+When the tectum was removed, prey-orienting behavior disappeared.
+When the pretectal thalamic region was removed (optic tectum intact), avoidance behavior was entirely absent while prey-orienting behavior was enhanced even to predator objects.
+Prey-selective properties were impaired both in prey-selective T5.2 neurons and in prey-catching behavior.
+Finally, when one side of the pretectal thalamic region was removed, the disinhibition of prey-catching applied to the entire visual field of the opposite eye.
+These and other experiments suggest that pathways, involving axons of type TH3 threat-feature detectors —which are also retinotopically mapped— extend from the pretectal thalamus to the map of the optic tectum, suitable to modulate tectal responses to visual stimuli and to determine prey-selective T5.2 properties due to inhibitory influences.
+During intracellular recordings from frog’s tectal neurons in response to pretectal stimulation, about 98% of the implated cells showed inhibitory responses.

+The present sensory hypothesis on prey recognition in toads is rooted in a causal-analytic experimental approach to visual feature processing, based on interactions between retina-fed optic tectal and retina-fed pretectal thalamic networks.
+Current experimental data refute a competing purpose-oriented motor hypothesis which claims that motor actions of prey catching, such as snapping, are involved in prey recognition.
+One of the main arguments against the motor hypothesis is the fact that the visual responses of prey-selective T5.2 neurons to a prey object – in a freely moving toad – precede the subsequent motor responses for catching the prey.